Cellwise Outliers: MULTIVARIATE LOCATION AND COVARIANCE MATRICES

 \subsection{Cellwise robust estimators of location and covariance}

 While location can be estimated coordinatewise, this strategy is no longer viable for the estimation of covariance matrices. \cite{VanAelst2011} proposed the first cellwise robust covariance estimator.
 Their cellwise Stahel-Donoho estimator is inspired by the classical Stahel-Donoho estimator for casewise robust covariance estimation \citep{stahel1981robuste, donoho1982breakdown}.
-The estimator works quite well, but was later surpassed in performance by the two-step generalized S-estimator (TSGS) of \citep{Agostinelli2015, Leung2017}.
+The estimator was later surpassed in performance by the two-step generalized S-estimator (TSGS) of \citep{Agostinelli2015, Leung2017}.
 TSGS first filters the data for cellwise outliers, and puts the flagged cells to missing.
 In a second step, it applies the generalized S-estimator (GSE) of \cite{danilov2012} for casewise robust covariance estimation with missing data.
 This combination of filtering and estimation was the topic of an extensive comparative study by \cite{danilov2010robust}.
-The conclusion was that filtering based on partial Mahalanobis distances is preferred, but computationally burdensome.
+The conclusion was that some alternative approaches were computationally burdensome.
 TSGS therefore incorporates a bivariate filter to keep the computation time manageable.
 TSGS and GSE are implemented in the \textsf{R}-package \texttt{GSE} \citep{Leung2019}.

 TSGS was the state-of-the-art method for estimating covariance matrices under cellwise contamination for quite some time.
-More recently, \cite{cellMCD} proposed the cellMCD method that combines the identification of suspicious cells and the estimation of the covariance matrix, based on preliminary research in \cite{cellHandler}.
-CellMCD is a cellwise robust extension of the well-known casewise robust Minimum Covariance Determinant estimator of \cite{rousseeuw1984least}.
+More recently, \cite{cellMCD} proposed the cellMCD method that combines the identification of suspicious cells and the estimation of the covariance matrix, based on earlier research in \cite{cellHandler}.